Assistant Professor of Teaching of Theatre, Film, and Media Arts

 - AB (BA) Mount Holyoke College

-Karen Mozingo's research interests include performance studies, dance theatre, and feminist theory.
-She has received both national and international support, including fellowships from the Alexander von Humboldt Foundation, German Historical Institute, and The Ohio State University.
-She has presented her research at annual conferences of Congress on Research in Dance, Society of Dance History Scholars, National Dance Educators Organization, and International Council Kinetography Laban/Labanotation, and her articles have been published in Dance Research Journal and the Journal of Dance Education.
-During the past ten years, she has taught performance studies, theatre, and dance courses at SUNY Potsdam, The Ohio State University, the University of North Carolina at Greensboro, Case Western Reserve University, and Stivers School for the Arts.
+Karen Mozingo is Assistant Professor of Teaching of Theatre, Film, and Media Arts, Director of the Lawrence and Lee Theatre Research Institute, FIT Faculty Mentor, and a Drake Institute Affiliate.
+Her research interests include dance and theatre history, performance studies, Holocaust studies, and women and gender studies.
+She has received both national and international support, including fellowships from the Alexander von Humboldt Foundation, German Historical Institute, Ohio State Polish Studies Initiative, and The Ohio State University.
+Mozingo has presented her research at annual conferences of Congress on Research in Dance, Society of Dance History Scholars, National Dance Educators Organization, and International Council Kinetography Laban/Labanotation, and her articles have been published in Dance Research Journal and the Journal of Dance Education.
+She has taught performance studies, theatre, and dance courses at SUNY Potsdam, The Ohio State University, the University of North Carolina at Greensboro, Case Western Reserve University, and Stivers School for the Arts.